VishalSV/Flutter-Work-Around/README.md

 - Deleting task
 - Filtering the task based on the Completion status
 - Each task has created and completed date info

+Please snapshot PDF file to get more insights about App